sidharthamondal/busyqa_python/README.md

-Ticket 1: Vision Model Development for Field Identification
-Title: Develop Vision Model to Identify "Inpatient/Outpatient" Field

-Description: As a developer, I want to implement a vision-based model that can accurately detect the "Inpatient/Outpatient" field in medical documents, so that the system can correctly categorize patient types and streamline data processing.
+Description: As a developer, I want to revamp the existing backend codebase and integrate comprehensive code quality checks, so that the system operates more efficiently and maintains high standards of reliability and maintainability.

 Acceptance Criteria:

-The model detects the "Inpatient/Outpatient" field with at least 95% accuracy across diverse document formats.
-The system flags documents with unrecognized formats for manual review.
-Seamless integration with the main application to ensure efficient data extraction.
-Comprehensive documentation of the development process is provided, including data handling and model evaluation.
+Refactor the existing backend code to improve readability, efficiency, and scalability.
+Integrate continuous integration/continuous deployment (CI/CD) processes with automated code quality checks.
+Implement static code analysis tools such as SonarQube or ESLint to identify potential issues before they move to production.
+Set up a code review process that enforces coding standards and best practices across the development team.
+Achieve a reduction in known bugs and vulnerabilities as reported by the new tools.
+Documentation is updated to reflect changes in the codebase and new practices implemented.